igorwaw/advent22/12-hillclimbing-ver3/README.md

 Why am I trying to brute force anyway?
 After all, I learned about tree and graph searching algorithms back at the Uni.
 I haven't needed them for years and obviously wouldn't remeber them, but at least I know what to look for.
 I compared a few, [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) looked well suited for the task and easy to implement.

-Several data structures are needed for the algorithm:
+**Data structures needed for the algorithm**

-- one holding a distance between the start node and any other node in the graphs (in that case, between start point and any other point on the map)
+- one holding a distance between the start node and any other node in the graphs (in that case, between start point and any other point on the map) - a 2D array, so a vector of vectors of integers was OK,
-- list of nodes already checked,
+- list of nodes already checked - a set
-- list of nodes to be checked with their distance from the starting point - here are a few variations of Dijkstra algorithm, I chose one using priority queue.
+- list of nodes to be checked with their distance from the starting point - there are a few variations of Dijkstra algorithm, I chose one using priority queue.
+- I also needed a helper list to keep track of points in the queue, as C++'s priority queue doesn't support checking if an element is already present - a set was again the best choice,
+- and finally, the elevation map - another 2D array, so a vector of vector of char... wait, that might as well be a vector of strings,
+- I also defined the point on map as a pair of 16-bit integers, I'll be passing and storing a few of those.

 I rewrote the program to proper, modern C++.
 No need to worry about the size of my data structures now.
 I only needed one of each, so it's going to be orders of magnitude smaller and faster anyway.
 And I could surely use STL.

 **First steps**

 - set the initial distance: 0 for the start node, infinity for all others (in practice, any value larger than whatever can appear is OK and can serve as a sanity check, eg. if my calculated distance exceeded 10000, clearly there's something wrong with my calculation)
-- add: start point/distance 0 to the priority queue
+- add start point with distance 0 to the priority queue

 **The Loop**
 - get the point with the shortest distance from the queue (this is why the priority queue is useful - it just keeps the required point on top)